Gordon College (Foreign Language)

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

-My experience teaching ESL is with multinational adults at a community college, in community programs and in a business setting and with individuals, spouses of expatriates who work in the US.
+My experience teaching ESL is with multinational adults at a community college, in community programs and in a business setting.
+I have also worked with individuals and spouses of expatriates who work in the US.

-I have taught small group classes of 4-10 and done individual tutoring in homes.
+I have taught small group classes of 12-15 people and done individual tutoring in homes.
 We have worked on grammar and sentence structure, conversation and pronunciation.
 Another important area of interest is English idioms; this is especially important in the US and something which is not included when one learns English in school in Europe or other parts of the world.
 I often use the topic of cultural differences as a stimulus to discussion.

 Although considered one of the more difficult languages to learn, for English speakers, the vocabulary is remarkably similar.
 Forty percent of English words are Germanic in origin and there are many easily recognizable cognates.
 I build on this basis and make learning interesting and enjoyable.